harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 - You need a standardized container for individual results in dashboards, reports, or other analytics-focused interfaces.
-- You want to wrap a single visualization of query results, such as charts, markdown, single stats, or tables.
+- You want to wrap a single visualization of query results, such as charts,d markdown, single stats, or tables.
 - You want to benefit from easy integration with the dashboard layout component.

 ## The component

-While not opinionated about its contents, it's designed as a container for a single query result visualization.
-It also provides useful ways to communicate the query state, metadata, available actions to our users as outlined by our [Pajamas guidelines](#pajamas-guidelines).
+While not opinionated about its content, the component is designed to wrap a single query result visualization.

 ### Loading states